mlund/megaflash-llvm/README.md

 tar xf llvm-mos-linux.tar.xz -C $HOME
 ~~~

-While this could be setup using a simple Makefile, we here use CMake which has
+While this can be setup using a simple i`Makefile`, we here use CMake which has
 the advantage that it will automatically download mega65-libc:

 ~~~sh